Articles, FAQs, and requesting support: Adyen Help

 Step 4: Prepare your terminals

-The configured settings from your test environment are not copied over.
-This means you need to configure your live terminals and payment features from scratch in your live Customer Area.
+The terminal settings from your test environment are not copied over.
+This means you need to configure your live terminals from scratch in your live Customer Area.
 You can configure settings at the company account level, the merchant account level, the store level, or the terminal level.

-- Assign the live terminals to a store.
-This makes it easier to start using terminals when you receive them.
-You can assign terminals from your Customer Area or using our Terminal Management API.
+Optional.
+Assign the terminals to a store.
+This makes it easier to get your terminals up and running when you receive them.

-Make your terminals ready to use the Adyen Terminal API.
+Make your terminals ready for use as standalone devices.